salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 > Clip: You know how your radio picks up music from thin air.
 Those are radio frequencies, invisible waves travelling all around us.
 Chicombutso figured out how to turn these waves into pure energy.
 Think of it like a radio that plays power instead of music.

-Thing is, we already have a device that can do that as well, and it was invented over a hundred years ago:
+Link 10: Thing is, we already have a device that can do that as well, and it was invented over a hundred years ago:

 It's called an antenna.
 It turns electromagnetic radiation which is pure energy into electrical signals, which are also a form of pure energy.
 I'm wondering what an impure form of energy might be?